kiransbaliga/PROJECT_404/readme.md

 scholar----
-an website to fill you in with all scholarship adn event details that even newspapers are too lazy to print
+an website to fill you in with all scholarship adn event details that even newspapers are too lazy to print.

+--team byteKarma